What you'll need

 As you have discovered, stabilizing a shot is not without its drawbacks.
 To compensate for the movement or rotation data applied to the layer, the frames must be scaled, which could ultimately degrade the footage.
 If you really need to use the shot in your production, this may be the best compromise.

 This is just a summary of the Warp Stabilizer VFX settings to help you get started.
-To learn more about the settings, and to read more tips for using the effect successfully, see After Effects Help.

 - Result controls the intended result.
 Smooth Motion makes camera movement smoother, but doesn’t eliminate it; use the Smoothness setting to control how smooth the movement becomes.
 No Motion attempts to remove all of the camera motion.